GraceXu182/gracexu182.github.io/README.md

 ## Student Mentoring

 * (Mar.
-2023 ~ present): Mentoring one Master student ([Hugo Ramirez](https://news.mit.edu/2020/laser-focused-mit-students-foster-new-insights-inertial-confinement-fusion-0903) from EECS and Math at MIT) on the project – _“Hyperbolic Graph Neural Networks for Cognitive Age Prediction with Multimodal MEG Dataset”_ (working with [Dr. Dimitrios Pantazis](https://scholar.google.com/citations?user=uz8P5hYAAAAJ&hl=en) at MIT and [Davide Tabarelli]() from the University of Trento in Italy.)
+2023 ~ present): Mentoring one Master student ([Hugo Ramirez](https://news.mit.edu/2020/laser-focused-mit-students-foster-new-insights-inertial-confinement-fusion-0903) from EECS and Math at MIT) on the project – _“Hyperbolic Graph Neural Networks for Cognitive Age Prediction with Multimodal MEG Dataset”_

 * (Nov.
 2022 ~ present): Mentoring one graduate student ([Alan John Varghese](https://engineering.brown.edu/people/alan-john-varghese) from Applied Math at Brown University) on the project – _“Stochastic dynamic graph embedding with Transformer”_)